polettix/Template-Perlish/README.md

 the error is.
 This happens with all the provided facilities.

 Error checking is turned on automatically on all facilities.
-You can avoid doing it in the `/compile` method, although the check will kick in at the first usage of the compiled form.
+You can avoid doing it in the ["compile"](#compile) method, although the check will kick in at the first usage of the compiled form.
 To avoid the check upon the compilation, pass the `no_check` option to ["compile"](#compile):

     my $compiled = $tp->compile($template, no_check => 1);